-Washington, DC – Congresswoman Robin Kelly, chair of the Congressional Black Caucus Health Braintrust, released this statement following the House vote to strip 24 million Americans of their health insurance:
+Washington, DC – Congresswoman Robin Kelly, chair of the Congressional Black Caucus Health Braintrust, released this statement concerning Taylor Weyeneth and his role at the Office of National Drug Control Policy (ONDCP):

 In the News

 U.S. Rep. Robin Kelly invoked the words of Dr. Martin Luther King, Jr.

 Prairie State College in Chicago Heights has been awarded a $938,447 grant from the U.S. Economic Development Administration to create job training centers in welding and machining at various community locations throughout the South Suburbs, U.S. Rep. Robin Kelly announced Monday.

 On December 21, 2017 the U.S. Senate passed Congresswoman Robin Kelly’s Connected Government Act (H.R.
 2331).
 The bill now heads to the president’s desk for his signature.

 “Quite simply, this bill will put nearly all government services in your pocket,” said Congresswoman Kelly.
 The legislation mandates that all updated and redesigned federal government websites be mobile-friendly.